learn-academy-2019-bravo/ruby-assessments-petersarll/ruby.md

 //Googled Answer
+Pros:
+- Very fast (under a second)
+- Isolated (they correctly identify the failing code)
+- Improve design (they force you to move logic out of the controller)

+Cons:
+- Brittle (APIs can get out of sync)
+- Harder to maintain (you need to update the test more often)

 #### 7. What is an instance variable in Ruby?
 How is it different from a normal, local variable?